 - I will treat virtual spaces for collaboration (voice, video, message, and chat platforms and social media of all other types) in exactly the same way as I would treat physical spaces for collaboration (classrooms, hallways, lunchrooms, practice fields, houses, etc.).
 These virtual spaces provide opportunities to study with and help classmates which I will use with integrity, in ways consistent with the honor code. - When I seek to enrich my education with online information, I will make use of online sources only at those times and for those purposes that harmonize with the honor code and are permitted by my teachers.
-I recognize that even while learning at home there may be some time periods in which my teachers ask me to restrict access to online materials and I pledge to abide by their guidance in this.

-- I will virtually enrich my learning experiences only with resources that do not short circuit the processes of thinking and understanding encouraged by my teachers.
-Even when not explicitly instructed, I will avoid online summaries and commentaries on material which my teachers wish for me to grapple with on my own or with my peers. - I will treat my online assessments with exactly the same amount of confidentiality required by in-person assessments unless told otherwise by my teachers.
+I recognize that even while learning at home there may be some time periods in which my teachers ask me to restrict access to online materials and I pledge to abide by their guidance in this. - I will virtually enrich my learning experiences only with resources that do not short circuit the processes of thinking and understanding encouraged by my teachers.
+Even when not explicitly instructed, I will avoid online summaries and commentaries on material which my teachers wish for me to grapple with on my own or with my peers. - I will treat my online assessments with exactly the same amount of confidentiality required by inperson assessments unless told otherwise by my teachers.
 I will resist the temptation to treat online assessments like games, puzzles, or social media quizzes and will redouble my vigilance to maintain the integrity of my own work and that of my peers. - If I am ever in any doubt about the correctness of any online activity, I will approach a teacher, dean, headmaster, or other faculty member for counsel.

 The faculty on its part manifests its confidence in the honor of its students by refraining from taking unusual and unreasonable precautions to prevent the forms of dishonesty mentioned above.
-The faculty will also avoid, as far as practicable, academic procedures that create temptations to violate the Honor are addressed by the school.
-Since academic dishonesty is viewed as a serious offence, even first offenders may be punished with a suspension.
-The Academy Honor Code is typically reviewed in class with students during the first week of school each year.
+The faculty will also avoid, as far as practicable, academic procedures that create temptations to violate the Honor Code.

-Code.
 On some occasions, teachers may ask students to write "AHC" (Academy Honor Code) on the heading of their assignments to remind them of the details and spirit of this honor code.